About Union County

 Jail & Inmate Records

-The Union County Jail, located in Blairsville, serves as the primary detention facility for individuals arrested within the county.
+Union County Jail, located in Blairsville, is the primary detention facility for people arrested within Union County.
 The booking process involves photographing and fingerprinting the detainees, after which they are held until they post bail or appear before a judge.
 Inmate information can be accessed through the jail's online inmate lookup system, which provides details on charges and bond amounts.
 Visitation rules require scheduling in advance, with specific hours allocated for family visits.

 • The bond process in Georgia allows for cash bonds or the use of a bail bondsman, and recent arrest information can be obtained by contacting the jail directly.